unionkx/filegator/README.md

-# A docker image for vlmcsd
+# A docker image for filegator

 ## Usage:
 ```